cybernhat/receipt-tracker/README.md

 ---

 ## Areas for Improvement
- - **Specific Query for AI Agent** - current approach is to get all receipts/items for agent, which costs a lot of token.
+ - **Specific Query for AI Agent** - Current approach is to get all receipts/items for agent, which costs a lot of token.
 I'd reduce token use by adding specific queries instead.
  - **Use Redis for Cashing** - Similarly to the first point, the agent queries for every single prompt request, and JSON itself costs a lot of token.
 I'd implement caching through Redis to fix this issue.
+ - **Optimizing AI tooling resource usage** - Currently, every tool call sends Claude the entire conversation, which is extremely costly.
+I'd add some sort of summarization or message windowing to minimize token use even more.

 ## What I'd Add With More Time
 - **PDF receipt summary export** — generate a formatted PDF summary for any stored receipt using `react-pdf`, with a breakdown by category and line item table